Cxde02/Analog-Clock/README.md

 # Analog-Clock
-A simple analog clock made using CSS and JS.
+An analog clock web app made using CSS and JS.